inveniosoftware/docs-invenio-rdm/docs/maintenance/branch-management.md

 #### Separate logical commits

-If you are fixing a bug, please ensure that the bug is fixed in a separate logical commit, to ensure that it easy to backport the the fix to previous maintained releases.
+If you are fixing a bug, please ensure that the bug is fixed in a separate logical commit, to ensure that it is easy to backport the fix to previous maintained releases.

 #### Security fixes is done in hidden branches